doctorray117/minecraft-ondemand/README.md

 ## Requirements
 - AWS Account
-- Domain name with public DNS served from Route 53.
+- Domain name with public [DNS served from Route 53].
 Does not need to be registered through Route 53.
 - Minecraft Java edition client (though it could probably be tweaked to work with bedrock edition)
 - Use of the excellent [Minecraft Docker] server image (used within task definition, no direct download required)